info

 We are currently working on the following cases

-There are many applicants who have been waiting a long time for an answer to their applications for protection.
-We know that it is difficult to wait.
-Consequently, we are now processing the applications that have been with us longest.
+Many applicants have been waiting a long time to get an answer regarding their application for protection.
+We know that waiting is difficult.
+Therefore, we are now working on the applications that have been with us the very longest.

 Applications from Syria

-Everyone will receive an answer to their applications for protection.
-We will be back with more information when we start processing applications from Syria again.
+Everyone will receive an answer to their application for protection once the processing of asylum applications resumes.
+We will provide more information when we begin processing applications from Syria again.

 Why do some applicants receive an answer before others?

 There are many people seeking protection.
-UDI cannot manage to process all these applications right away.
-Applications from certain groups of applicants need to be processed sooner than others.
+UDI cannot manage to process all of their applications right away.
+Applications from certain groups of applicants must be processed more quickly than others.
 This includes:

-- applications processed in accordance with the Dublin regulation, which most often entails that the applicants have to travel to a different European country to have their applications processed.
+- applications processed in accordance with the Dublin Regulation, which most often entails that an applicants have to travel to a different European country to have their applications processed.

-- those who, in UDI’s estimation, clearly do not need protection because they come from a safe country, for example.
+- those who, in UDI’s estimation, clearly do not need protection because, for example, they come from a safe country.

-- applications from families with children, and applications from children who arrived without parents or responsible adults.
+- applications from families with children, and applications from children who arrived without parents or any caregivers.

-It is also UDI’s aim to interview as many applicants as possible while they are at the National arrival centre.
-This is to help to reduce the waiting times in the long run.
+UDI also sets out to interview as many applicants as possible while they are at the National arrival centre.
+This is to help reduce the waiting times over time.
 We interview applicants from prioritised groups first.

-If you are not part any of these groups, it can take a long time before you are interviewed, and your application processed.
-This does not mean anything is wrong with your case, and we have not forgotten you.
+If you are not part of any of these groups, you might have to wait a long time for your interview and for your application to be processed.
+This does not mean anything is wrong with your case; we have not forgotten you.

 How we process your case at UDI

-Anyone applying for protection in Norway must first register their application at the National arrival centre.
+Anyone applying for protection in Norway must first register an application at the National Arrival Centre.
 The length of stay at the arrival centre is short because there must be room for newcomers.
 UDI’s goal is to interview most new applicants and process their applications while they are at the arrival centre.
 Since so many people have come in recent years to seek asylum, we have not managed to do so.
 Most applicants have to move to an ordinary asylum reception centre where they wait for their interviews and an answer to their applications.

 Applicants have no choice or influence in the matter of whether they will be interviewed while at the National arrival centre.
 It all depends on how many people have applied for protection at the same time.

 It makes no difference for your waiting time if the reception centre you live in is in one part of Norway or another.
-If you are staying in a private living accommodation, it is very important that you provide your address and other contact details so that UDI can reach you for your interview and with the answer regarding your application.
+If you are staying in a private living accommodation, it is very important that you provide your address and other contact details so that UDI can reach you about your interview and with an answer regarding your application.

-What happens with your case at UDI while you wait?
+What happens with your case while you wait?

-When an application for protection comes into UDI, it is placed in a queue until one of our case officers has time to process the case.
+When UDI receives an application for protection, we place it in a queue until one of our case officers has time to process the case.
 This means that your case will not be handled by a specific case officer at UDI until you are called in for your interview.
 No cases are forgotten.

 Why does it take so long to get an interview?